Freelancer-Protocol/docs/example.md

 **She populates the project with a milestone** titled _Homepage_.
 She fills the _Due date_ and _Price_ fields, suggesting respectively a week from now and £250.

-Note she leaves the _Deliverable description_ field blank, so that Steve can fill it.
+Note she leaves the _Deliverable description_ field blank for Steve to fill.

  <div class ="example-image big">
   <img src="/images/LisasDraft.png" alt="accessibility text" >